Unraveling the Complexity of Dwarf Galaxy Dynamics: A study of Binary Orbital Motions: Results

-We note, however, there are a few red circles which are above the black squares in Figure~\ref{fig:level3scale70}.
-These are very likely statistical fluctuations due to the small number of tracer star particles in the very center of these systems, because these red circles still marginally agree with the black squares within 1-$\sigma$ errors.
+There are a few red dots which are above the black squares in Figure~\ref{fig:level3scale70}.
+These are very likely statistical fluctuations due to the small number of tracer star particles in the very center of these systems, because these red dots still marginally agree with the black squares within 1-$\sigma$ errors.
 One example density profile is shown in the right plot of Figure~\ref{fig:exampleprof} (Au23-3).
 We can see the black solid line (best fit after including binaries) goes more above the dotted line at large radius, and the black and dotted lines gradually becomes more similar at smaller radius.
 In the very center, the black line starts to turn up again, but the errors also go significantly larger.

 Note similar trend was not seen for red circles in Figure~\ref{fig:level2ratio}.
 This is mainly because at the low $\sigma_{v_r,\mathrm{eff}}$ end, the number of tracer star particles is only a few tens in the level-2 resolution, which is not enough to resolve the radial gradient.
 Besides, we did not include 3-$\sigma$ clippings to the observed LOSVs in Figure~\ref{fig:level2ratio}, so the amount of inflations can be much larger, as biased by some extreme velocities near the LOSV distribution tails.